-are all images of vertical map in $\zuD$ and generate the category of vertical arrows in $\zuD$.
-By the Segal condition and the fact that equivalences of categories are stable under pullbacks over discrete objects, requiring the five maps in c) are equivalences of categories is equivalent to requiring that every vertical map in $\zuD$ is sent to an equivalence of categories.
+The rest of the diagram can be constructed from a) and b).
+Further, as observed in \cite{Kock2006}, the maps \eqref{fatdelta-eq1} in $\zuD$ generate all coloured arrows in $\zuD$.
+By the Segal condition and the fact that equivalences of categories are stable under pullbacks over discrete objects, requiring the five maps in c) are equivalences of categories is equivalent to requiring that every coloured map in $\zuD$ is sent to an equivalence of categories.

 We also observe that to give a morphism $f:X\rw Y$ in $\fair{2}$ is equivalent to give semi-functors